55UP130 60Hz Smart LED TV

 - 1 Optical digital audio output

 So how did the UP130 perform?
 Very good with most picture quality aspects, especially when considering its low price point.
-Hi-def images including for 4K footage appeared crisp and detailed, with a decent amount of image transparency.
-The images were also free of any image marring video artifacts, with the exception of some motion rendering issues I will speak of later.
+Hi-def images including 4K footage appeared crisp and detailed, with a decent amount of image transparency.
+The images were also free of any image-marring video artifacts, with the exception of some motion rendering issues I will speak of later.

 Colors out of the box were a bit off, so a basic calibration using a calibration disc will improve the color palette.
 In general, color reproduction was strong and vibrant with most of the content I viewed.
 The colors also appeared accurate and tonally balanced with no particular color standing out from the others.

 The UP130 uses direct-lit LED backlighting but without local dimming which would have greatly improved black levels and increased the contrast range on this display.

 With that said, black levels weren’t great on this TV but were still satisfactory for an LED TV in this price range.
 The black levels didn’t appear to have any grayish overtones and were pretty solid when the TV was viewed in a well-lit room.
 However, when viewed in a darkened environment, black levels did appear slightly gray, this was especially noticeable when most of the screen image was black.

 Shadow detail on this TV could be better.
 In many dark scenes, I had trouble seeing detail in objects that I would normally be able to see on most other TVs.
 The darkness in the shadows appeared to be crushed and was much too dark visually.